aiven/devportal/docs/products/clickhouse/howto/enable-tiered-storage.rst

 Enable tiered storage on a project
 ----------------------------------

-To enable the tiered storage feature on your project, request it from the sales team at `sales@Aiven.io <mailto:sales@Aiven.io>`_.
+To enable tiered storage on your project, request it from the sales team at `sales@Aiven.io <mailto:sales@Aiven.io>`_.

 .. topic:: Result

-   Your project supports the tiered storage feature, and you can enable the feature on tables for your Aiven for ClickHouse services.
+   Your project now supports tiered storage, and you can enable it for each table of your Aiven for ClickHouse services.

 Enable tiered storage on a table
 --------------------------------

-When you have the tiered storage feature enabled on your project, you can move on to enabling it on your tables, both new and existing ones.
+When you have tiered storage enabled on your project, you can move on to enabling it on your tables, both new and existing ones.

 1. :doc:`Connect to your Aiven for ClickHouse service </docs/products/clickhouse/howto/list-connect-to-service>` using, for example, the ClickHouse client (CLI).